Judge dismisses DNC hacking lawsuit against Trump team, says claims 'entirely divorced from the facts'

 "Nor does the DNC allege that the defendants ever agreed to help the Russian Federation steal the DNC's documents," he added.

-The DNC claimed that the defendants had illegally compromised their trade secrets contained in some of the stolen documents -- including donor lists and strategies.
+The DNC claimed the defendants illegally compromised their trade secrets contained in some of the stolen documents -- including donor lists and strategies.
 But, the judge said, any such claim to trade secrecy was lost when the documents became public in the first place, and in any event, the newsworthiness of the matter trumped the trade secrecy issue.

 GEORGE PAPADOPOULOS TO HEAD TO GREECE TO RETRIEVE $10G HE SAYS FBI OR CIA USED IN EFFORT TO ENTRAP HIM

 "If Wikileaks could be held liable for publishing documents concerning the DNC's political financial and voter-engagement strategies simply because the DNC labels them 'secret' and trade secrets, then so could any newspaper or other media outlet," the judge wrote.
-That, he said, would impermissibly elevate a privacy interest over the First Amendment rights of people and media outlets to disseminate matters of "the highest public concern."
+That, he said, would elevate a privacy interest impermissibly over the First Amendment rights of people and media outlets to disseminate matters of "the highest public concern."

 Koeltl went on to describe multiple hacking efforts directed by Russians at the DNC, in which Russians "hacked into the DNC's computers, penetrated its phone systems, and stole tens of thousands of documents."

-But even if the Russians had directly provided the hacked documents to the Trump team, the judge wrote, it would not be criminal for the campaign to then publish those documents, as long as they did not contribute to the hacking itself.
+But, even if the Russians had provided the hacked documents to the Trump team directly, the judge wrote, it would not be criminal for the campaign to then publish those documents, as long as they did not contribute to the hacking itself.
+Similarly, the judge said, it is not criminal to merely solicit or "welcome" stolen documents.

 The suit also named the Russian government, but Koeltl noted that federal law prohibited suits against foreign governments except in highly specific circumstances.
-Koeltl nevertheless acknowledged that the Russian government was "undoubtedly" involved in the hacking.
+Koeltl nevertheless acknowledged that the Russian government "undoubtedly" was involved in the hacking.

 Koeltl denied the Trump team's motion for sanctions but dismissed the suit with prejudice -- meaning it had a substantive legal defect and could not be refiled.
 An appeal remained possible.

+FBI FALSELY TOLD FISA COURT FOUR TIMES THAT YAHOO NEWS ARTICLE PROVIDED INDEPENDENT BASIS TO BELIEVE DOSSIER

-In addition to the Trump campaign, WikiLeaks, and Russia, the DNC's suit named Donald Trump Jr., Paul Manafort, Jared Kushner, George Papadopoulos, Richard Gates (whose connections with Russia were "threadbare," the judge said), Roger Stone, Joseph Mifsud, and Julian Assange.
+In addition to the Trump campaign, WikiLeaks, and Russia, the DNC's suit named Donald Trump Jr., Paul Manafort, Jared Kushner, George Papadopoulos, Richard Gates (whose connections with Russia were "threadbare," the judge wrote), Roger Stone, Joseph Mifsud and Julian Assange.

+The DNC in its complaint mentioned, among other contacts, Papadopoulos' meeting with Mifsud in Italy in March 2016, as well as the claim Mifsud told Papadopoulos on April 26, 2016, that the Russians had "dirt" on Hillary Clinton in the form of thousands of emails.

+The FBI probe into the Trump team came after the bureau learned Papadopoulos then allegedly told an Australian diplomat about his contacts with Russians.

+The DNC also focused on statements from Stone that may have suggested he had advance warning of pending email hacks or dissemination, as well as Trump Jr.'s statement that he would "love" to receive potentially damaging information on Clinton.
+Several other communications from Trump officials to Russians or people tied to Russia were mentioned throughout the DNC's complaint.

+None of these alleged episodes, the judge ruled, established a criminal conspiracy.

-Republicans, meanwhile, have increasingly focused on the DNC's own apparent role in the origins of the FBI's probe into the Trump campaign, which began in the summer of 2016 -- after British ex-spy Christopher Steele, a longtime FBI informant funded by the DNC and Hillary Clinton campaign, began work on his now-discredited dossier.
+Republicans, meanwhile, have focused increasingly on the DNC's own apparent role in the origins of the FBI's probe into the Trump campaign, which began in the summer of 2016 -- after British ex-spy Christopher Steele, a longtime FBI informant funded by the DNC and Hillary Clinton campaign, began work on his now-discredited dossier.

 The dossier was used in secret surveillance warrants to monitor members of the Trump team, and later fueled media reports that kept the investigation going, despite many apparent problems with its reliability.
-Multiple DOJ reviews into the dossier's use, and related matters, are ongoing.
+Multiple DOJ reviews into the dossier's use, and related matters, were ongoing.

+The chances of the FBI securing a secret 2016 surveillance warrant for a Trump campaign aide were “50/50” without the controversial anti-Trump “dossier,” according to testimony in recently confirmed congressional transcripts from senior FBI lawyer Sally Moyer to House investigators.

-And Papadopoulos on Sunday told Fox News that he is heading back to Greece to retrieve $10,000 that he suspects was dropped in his lap as part of an entrapment scheme by the CIA or FBI -- and federal investigators want to see the marked bills, which he said are now stored in a safe.
-Papadopoulos' alleged statements to a diplomat concerning stolen information that Russians was another cause for the FBI's initial interest in the Trump team.
+And, Papadopoulos on Sunday told Fox News he was heading back to Greece to retrieve $10,000 that he suspected was dropped in his lap during the campaign as part of an entrapment scheme by the CIA or FBI.
+Federal investigators want to see the marked bills, which he said were stored in a safe.

-Papadopoulos said on "Sunday Morning Futures" he was "very happy" to see Devin Nunes, R-Calif., grill Mueller about the summer 2017 payment during last week's hearings -- even though Mueller maintained, without explanation, that the matter was outside the scope of his investigation.
+Papadopoulos said on "Sunday Morning Futures" he was "very happy" to see House Intelligence Committee Ranking Member Devin Nunes, R-Calif., grill Mueller about the summer 2017 payment during last week's hearings -- even though Mueller maintained, without explanation, that the matter was outside the scope of his investigation.

 "I was very happy to see that Devin Nunes brought that up," Papadopoulos said.
 "A man named Charles Tawil gave me this money [in Israel] under very suspicious circumstances.
 A simple Google search about this individual will reveal he was a CIA or State Department asset in South Africa during the '90s and 2000s.
 I think around the time when Bob Mueller was the director of the FBI."